officialkhaled/Dev-UI-Treasury/README.md

 # Dev-UI-Treasury
 A collection of custom CSS and JavaScript components to enhance your web projects! 🎨✨
-From cool buttons to unique backgrounds, light-to-dark switchers, and stylish boxes — all designed to make your UI stand out.
+From cool buttons to unique backgrounds, light-to-dark switchers, and many more — all designed to make your UI stand out.

 ---